 Referring again to the candlestick chart of the bearish shark pattern, you can see where these levels are in the shark pattern formation.

 Bullish Shark Pattern Setup

-Now that after identifying this structure as a bullish shark pattern, we can trade this pattern with reference to our rules.
-We know that our entry requires a buy limit order to swing down when the price is close to point O. You can see this shark pattern entry signal on the price chart.
+Now that after identifying this pattern as a bullish shark, we can trade this pattern with reference to our rules.
+We know that our entry requires a buy limit order to swing down when the price is close to point O. This shark pattern entry signal could be observed on the price chart.
 Immediately after executing a buy limit order, we will place a stop loss on the trade.We should place a Stop loss at the 127% extension level of the OX price segment.
 You can mark this level on the price chart by the green horizontal line below the buy entry.

 We will also enter our two goals if the transaction goes in the direction we expect.
 The initial target is set at a level corresponding to the low seen in Shark Mode.
 Also, our second target is below point B, at the high of the Shark formation.
 Both levels are marked on the price chart for your reference.

 After detecting a bearish shark pattern on the candlestick graphic, an entry signal occurs when the price moves higher to test the swing high at point O. You can see where this sell pending order places in this particular trade setup.

 After our sell entry order execution, we turn our attention to the stop loss and target position.
 As shown above the sell entry, the stop loss order will be set to a 127% rollover.
 As shown, the first target will be set near the swing high at point A. The second target places above the swing low at point B.

 Immediately after the sell entry signal, the price rises, but the result is only temporarily higher.
 Eventually, the bullish momentum starts to fade and the price starts to move lower before our stop order triggers.

 Before long, the price was able to reach our original target, Target 1, as shown.
 Since then, the price reverses upwards.
 From here, we expect the price to move lower towards the swing B low, which is also our second target point.